Who We Are

 What We Do

 Our vision is to become the preeminent resource for the study of Oregon’s African American history and culture.
-We work to achieve this vision through our illuminating exhibitions, our public programs, our original publications, and historical research.
-Additionally, we partner with local organizations to plan, interpret, and advocate for the preservation and commemoration of sites with African American historical significance.
+We work to achieve this vision through our engaging exhibitions, public programs, original publications, and historical research.
+Additionally, we partner with local organizations to plan, interpret, and advocate for the preservation and commemoration of sites with African American historical significance statewide.

 Oregon Black Pioneers is a 501c3 nonprofit organization.